-- Study in a law school in the United States other than one provisionally or fully accredited by the examining committee established by the Board of Governors of The State Bar under Business and Professions code section 6046 Committee of Bar Examiners only if the law school satisfies the requirements of (b) or (c) of this rule; or - (2) Study, in the Law Office/Judges Chambers program only if such study is completed in conformance with the requirements specified under Business and Professions Code sections 6060(e)(2)(B) or 6060(e)(2)(C) and under rules adopted by the Committee of Bar Examiners and approved by the Board of Trustees of The State Bar of California; or - (2) Instruction in law from a correspondence school only if the correspondence school requires 864 hours of preparation and study per year for four years and satisfies the requirements of (d) of this rule; or - (3) Study in a law school outside the United States other than one accredited by the examining committee established by the Board of Governors of the State Bar under Business and Professions Code section 6046 only if the examining committee the Committee of Bar Examiners is satisfied that the academic program of such law school is substantially equivalent to that of a law school qualified under (b) of this rule.
+- (1) Study in a law school in the United States other than one accredited by the examining committee established by the Board of Governors of the State Bar under Business and Professions Code section 6046 only if the law school satisfies the requirements of (b) or (c) of this rule; or - (2) Instruction in law from a correspondence school only if the correspondence school requires 864 hours of preparation and study per year for four years and satisfies the requirements of (d) of this rule; or - (3) Study in a law school outside the United States other than one accredited by the examining committee established by the Board of Governors of the State Bar under Business and Professions Code section 6046 only if the examining committee is satisfied that the academic program of such law school is substantially equivalent to that of a law school qualified under (b) of this rule.

-(Subd (a) amended effective January 1, 2007; previously amended effective January 1, 2007 and April 2, 1984.)
+(Subd (a) amended effective January 1, 2007; previously amended effective April 2, 1984.)

-(b) Requirements for
+(b) Requirements for unaccredited law schools in state